followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/Component/3 Methods/option(options).md

 ===================================================================

 <!--shortDescription-->
-Sets one or more options.
+Updates the values of several options.
 <!--/shortDescription-->

 <!--paramName1-->options<!--/paramName1-->
 <!--paramType1-->Object<!--/paramType1-->
 <!--paramDescription1-->
-The options along with their new values.
+Options with their new values.
 <!--/paramDescription1-->

 <!--fullDescription-->